johnkegz/StackOverflow-lite/README.md

 ## Description
-Stackoverflow-lite product enables user to
+Stackoverflow-lite product enables user to.

     *  create an account
     *  singin
     *  view questions
     *  post a question
     *  view number of answers
     *  view number of questions
     *  comment on an answer
     *  up vote or down vote an answer
     *  delete question posted by user
     *  fetch all questions ever asked by the user
     *  accept an answer

 ### Prerequisites